Josephson quantum spin thermodynamics: Experimental realization and Conclusions

-To conclude, in this work we have shown that a 1D Josephson junction loop doped with a spin flipper, and attached to two thermal reservoirs at inequivalent temperatures via thermal valves can act as a Josephson quantum heat engine or quantum refrigerator or as a Joule pump or even as a cold pump.
-The proposed device can be tuned from engine mode to other operating modes like refrigerator or Joule pump/Cold pump not only via changing the temperatures of the reservoirs, but also via the enclosed flux in Josephson junction loop which is the most lucrative aspect of work, since this fact alone implies a much greater possibility of our proposal being experimentally realized. \acknowledgments This work was supported by the grants: 1.
+\acknowledgments This work was supported by the grants: 1.
 Josephson junctions with strained Dirac materials and their application in quantum information processing, SERB Grant No. CRG/20l9/006258, and 2.
 Nash equilibrium versus Pareto optimality in N-Player games, SERB MATRICS Grant No. MTR/2018/000070.